Cyfrin/solidity-ast-rs/CONTRIBUTING.md

 <img width="1296" height="581" alt="Screenshot 2026-01-10 at 1 10 55 PM" src="https://github.com/user-attachments/assets/df9beb55-64c4-4abf-bc17-dd942c9bef1a" />

 12. Run `cargo test` inside Aderyn's repository.
+You may need to adjust some dependency versions of Aderyn.
+(We must give into whatever versions foundry choses and adjust our side of the code)

     Also push Aderyn's testing branch to remote so CI can do integration tests (temporary branch).
-Once they all pass, close Aderyn's testing PR branch, and merge solidity-ast-rs upgrade branch to main. (because it is now safe to merge)
+Once they all pass, merge solidity-ast-rs upgrade branch to main. (because it is now safe to merge)

 13. After merging upgrade branch in solidity-ast-rs, cut a new release.
 Click in the place shown below and Draft a new release.